jdbbackup/jdbbackup-dropbox/README.md

 It requires java 11+.

 ## How to get a Dropbox Token
 This library jar contains a main class that will provide you with a token.
-It requires the [jdbbackup-cli] jar to run.
+It requires the [jdbbackup-cli](https://github.com/jdbbackup/jdbbackup-cli) jar to run.

-Here is how to launch it:
+Here is how to launch it (on windows, replace : by ;):
 ```
-java -cp *path*/jdbbackup-dropbox-1.0.0.jar;*path*/jdbbackup-cli-1.0.0.jar com.fathzer.jdbbackup.managers.dropbox.DropboxTokenCmd
+java -cp path/jdbbackup-dropbox-1.0.0.jar:path/jdbbackup-cli-1.0.0.jar com.fathzer.jdbbackup.managers.dropbox.DropboxTokenCmd
 ```

-Use the -h argument
+Use the -h argument to know available command arguments.